reid/node-jslint/README.md

         callback();
     });

 You can only pass options to the LintStream when creating it.
-The `edition` option can be used to select different editions of JSLint.

 The LintStream is in object mode (objectMode: true).
 It expects an object with two properties: `file` and `body`.
 The `file` property can be used to pass metadata along with the file.
 The `body` property contains the file to be linted; it can be either a string or a Buffer.

 The LintStream emits `'data'` events containing an object with two properties.
 The `file` property is copied from the `file` property that is passed in.
 The `linted` property contains the results of running JSLINT.

-### Simple interface

-The simple interface provides an edition-aware loader.
-This can be used as a frontend to node-jslint's collection of editions of the JSLINT code.

-    var node_jslint = require('jslint'),
-        JSLINT = node_jslint.load(edition);

-This exposes the same loading interface used in node-jslint, so it supports the special edition names `default` and `latest` as well as date-based edition names such as `2013-08-26`

-As of version 0.5.0, the `load` function also accepts filenames.
-To be recognized as a filename, the argument to load must contain a path-separator character (`/` or `\`) or end with the extension `.js`.

-## Usage examples

-Multiple files

-    jslint lib/color.js lib/reporter.js

-All JSLint options supported

-    jslint --white --vars --regexp lib/color.js

-Defaults to true, but you can specify false

-    jslint --bitwise false lib/color.js

-Pass arrays

-    jslint --predef $ --predef Backbone lib/color.js

-JSLint your entire project

-    jslint '**/*.js'

-Using JSLint with a config file
+## Using JSLint with a config file

-Start with the included jslint.conf.example file and customize your options per project or copy it to $HOME/.jslint.conf to apply your setting globally
+node-jslint can be configured using JSON in a .jslintrc file.

+### Example

+`~/.jslintrc`

+    {
+      "devel": true,
+      "indent": 2
+    }

+All projects tolerate development globals and my favorite indentation style.

+`~/project/.jslintrc`

+    {
+      "indent": 4,
+      "predef": [
+        "$"
+      ],
+      "node": true
+    }

+A particular project uses a different indentation style, plus other things.
+Development globals are still tolerated.

+`~/project/client/.jslinrc`

+    {
+      "browser": true,
+      "node": false
+    }

+All files in the `client/` directory are assumed to be run in a browser environment, but *not* the node environment that the rest of the project runs in.

+### Placement & Order

+The config is obtained by merging multiple configurations by this order of
+importance:

+- CLI args.
+- Local .jslintrc located in a linted file's directory
+- All .jslintrc files upwards the directory tree
+- .jslintrc file located in user's home folder (~, or an environment variable "HOME")

 ## License